 The new MRF regulations will require more sampling, more data, more frequent and detailed reporting.
 That’s something AI can really support.”- Gaspard Duthilleul, Greyparrot, COO

-Environmental consultancy Resource Futures work with both the waste sector and government, giving their CEO Sam Reeves unique insight into the opportunity presented by AI-supported compliance:
+Environmental consultancy Resource Futures work with both the waste sector and government, giving their CEO Sam Reeve unique insight into the opportunity presented by AI-supported compliance:

 The new requirements definitely add a burden on facilities … where AI really has added benefit is automated monitoring.